-If you choose to create your own base operating-system modules instead of importing an IBM-developed base operating-system module, you can either build a module from an existing Hardware-Specific Image (an industry-standard image created by Symantec Norton Ghost or PowerQuest DeployCenter) or you can create a Portable-Sysprep Image and build a module from it.
-When you create a base operating-system module from a Portable-Sysprep Image, the module can use application modules and device-driver modules to enhance its portability across a wider range of hardware.
+If you choose to create your own base operating-system modules instead of importing an ImageUltra-developed base operating-system module, you can do any of the following:

+- Build a module from an existing Hardware-Specific Image (an industry-standard image created by Symantec Norton Ghost or PowerQuest DeployCenter) - Create a Portable-Sysprep Image and build a module from it.
+When you create a base operating-system module from a Portable-Sysprep Image, the module can use application modules and device-driver modules to enhance its portability across a wider range of hardware. - Create an I386 base operating-system module for use in Ultra-Portable Images.

-Creating a base operating-system module from a Hardware-Specific Image identical hardware with very few variations.
+Creating a base operating-system module from a Hardware-Specific Image and created using either Symantec Norton Ghost or PowerQuest DeployCenter.
+It has limited portability because the source computer and target computer must use identical hardware with very few variations.
 Many large companies are using Hardware-Specific Images that can be converted to modules and deployed using the ImageUltra Builder program.

-A Hardware-Specific Image is a self-contained entity (operating system, applications, and device drivers) that is prepared using the Microsoft Sysprep tool and created using either Symantec Norton Ghost or PowerQuest DeployCenter.
-It has limited portability because the source computer and target computer must use
+A Hardware-Specific Image is a self-contained entity (operating system, applications, and device drivers) that is prepared using the Microsoft Sysprep tool